hhu-stups/xml2b/README.md

 ### Translation without Schema

+First, the XML file is read using an SAXParser.
+Then, the B types of attributes and contents are derived by application of the following conversion.

 #### Type Derivation

 | Type of String | B Type                          | Example | B Value |